M7Tro/educationalProjects/chatApp/README.md

 And inside the Message.jsx component, we add cosnt shakeClass = message.shouldShake ? "shake" : "";

 And then we add this shakeClass inside className of the bubble.

+Lastly, we add a notification sound on new message.

+Go to assets, add sounds folder and a notification.mp3 file inside.

+Go to useListenMessages.
+Create const sound = new Audio(notificationSound);